jeffpk62/speech-to-text-icp/getting-started.md

 # Getting started tutorial
 {: #gettingStarted}

 {{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care transcribes audio to text to enable speech transcription capabilities for applications.
-This cURL-based tutorial can help you get started quickly with the service.
+This curl-based tutorial can help you get started quickly with the service.
 The examples show you how to call the service's `POST /v1/recognize` method to request a transcript.
 {: shortdesc}

 ## Before you begin